Father, You sent word through Isaiah that Hezekiah would die.

 Father, help me live my life now, as if every day were a precious gift from You, not to be wasted or squandered.
 Show me how to arrange my priorities, recognizing what is really important.
 Do not let me waste time in foolish pursuits or on meaningless tasks.
 Show me the godly relationships You want me to cultivate, and how to let go of and separate myself from the ungodly ones.

-I want to be thankful for every single day You give me.
-So I will praise You every day, Father.
-I worship You for who You are, for Your character that never changes: Your faithfulness, Your gentleness, Your love towards me, Your righteousness and Your omnipotence.
+Help me be thankful for every single day You give me.
+Remind me to praise You every day.
+And worship You for who You are and for Your character that never changes: Your faithfulness, Your gentleness, Your love towards me, Your righteousness and Your omnipotence.

 And when I think about the end of my time here on earth, I have no fear of what comes after.
 Because I know You, I am not anxious about my future.
 I know I will spend eternity with You, and I can’t wait!
 Amen